daudix/daudix.one/posts/migration-from-github-to-codeberg.md

 Recently I were contributing to [some](https://codeberg.org/Bavarder/Bavarder) [projects](https://codeberg.org/Imaginer/Imaginer) hosted on Codeberg, and I had to create an account and use it for some time, and...
 I liked it!
 The UI of Codeberg; the workflow and the overall _vibe_ were really nice, the fact that Codeberg is very open with its Community helped a lot too.

+_Edit: apparently I have [contributed to one project](https://codeberg.org/foreverxml/random/pulls/41) earlier, so I already had Codeberg account xD_

 > Codeberg is non-profit powered by [Forgejo](https://forgejo.org) - a soft-fork of [Gitea](https://about.gitea.com) created after some suspicious stuff happened with it.

 And I started thinking of and preparing for migration.

-_Why not GitLab?_
+_Why not GitLab?_ you may ask

 Good question, because...
-I don't know, I just liked Codeberg so much :)
+I don't know, GitLab is a bit confusing and I just liked Codeberg so much :)

 ## Migration

-After final decision that I will migrate my personal repositories to Codeberg I have created a [poll](https://mstdn.social/@Daudix/110680533037666405),in which asked what to do with repositories on GitHub, people decided that adding small note in README that tells about migration and gives a link to repository on Codeberg, and then archiving were the best approach, [and so I did it!](https://mstdn.social/@Daudix/110685982530642051)
+After final decision that I will migrate my personal repositories to Codeberg I have created a [poll](https://mstdn.social/@Daudix/110680533037666405) on Mastodon,in which asked what to do with repositories on GitHub, people decided that adding small note in README that tells about migration and gives a link to repository on Codeberg, and then archiving were the best approach, [and so I did it!](https://mstdn.social/@Daudix/110685982530642051)

 ### Repositories